onalius/gptoggle-core/README.md

 os.environ["GOOGLE_API_KEY"] = "your-google-key"
 os.environ["XAI_API_KEY"] = "your-xai-key"

-# Auto-select the best provider and model for your prompt
+# Auto-select the best provider and model for your prompt (detailed method)
 provider, model, reason = choose_provider_and_model("Create a Python function to calculate the Fibonacci sequence") print(f"Selected {provider}:{model} because {reason}")

+# Or use the simpler recommend_model function
+recommended = recommend_model("Explain quantum computing")
+print(f"Recommended model: {recommended}")

 # Get a response from any provider and model
 response = get_response(